curability4apish/IsaacHash/README.md

 ### About
-A hash function to effectively create a strong and unique password for each service.
+A hash function to effectively create a secure and unique password for each service.

 ### Philosophy